Emre Soydemir

 Yanik Lab, UC Santa Cruz

-- Fabricate Ti/Au biosensor chips via photolithography, e-beam evaporation, and lift-off on glass substrates.
+- Fabricated 30+ Ti/Au biosensor chips via photolithography, e-beam evaporation, and lift-off on glass substrates.

 - Built and maintained automated liquid-handling protocols for antigen detection experiments.

-- Supported optoelectronic imaging setups, sample handling, and experimental documentation.
+- Supported optical chip inspection, sample handling, data labeling, and experimental documentation.

 - Onboarded incoming undergraduate researchers on cleanroom safety and fabrication protocols.